optimagic-dev/optimagic/docs/source/how_to/index.md

+(how-to)=

 # How-to Guides

-How-to Guides show how to achieve specific tasks that potentially require to use advanced options of optimagic functions an introduction to its basic functionality, check out our tutorials
+How-to Guides show how to achieve specific tasks.
+In many cases they show you how to use advanced options.
+For a more basic introduction, check out the [tutorials](tutorials).

 ```{toctree}
 ---